Hebble Brook

-Hebble Brook is the body of water passing south from Ogden Reservoir, at Ogden, through Halifax and empties into the River Calder at Salterhebble.
+Hebble Brook is a river passing south from Ogden Reservoir, at Ogden, through Halifax and empties into the River Calder at Salterhebble.

 Toponymy

-The name Hebble is a back formation from the local dialect for a narrow, short planked bridge.
+The name Hebble is a back formation from the local dialect word for a narrow, short planked bridge.

 Ogden Water

 The reservoir itself (known as Ogden Water) is sourced from water draining off Skirden Edge, through Skirden Clough, to the west and from the north the reservoir takes in water from Deep Gulf and Spa Flat, above the now disused Fly Delph Quarry, through the Great Scar and Ogden Clough.
 The reservoir is 19 m deep, holds 1,000,000 m3 of water and was completed in 1858 to supply fresh water to Halifax.
 The water is surrounded by 60 acre of mixed conifer and broad leafed nature reserve that attracts 300,000 visitors a year.
 The construction of the reservoir was started in 1854.
 The scheme employed 500 men.
 It was finished in 1858.
 It can supply Halifax with water by gravity alone.